rvidal/awesome_sshconfig/README.md

 # [Awesome *SSHConfig*](https://github.com/sshconfigio/awesome_sshconfig)
-A curated list of awesome hacks for [SSHConfig](http://www.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man5/ssh_config.5?query=ssh_config); for several years I've improved the use of my ssh_config file, and here I share everything I have obtained so far; I use this on Mac OS X, but should be straighforward to addapt this to Linux.
+A curated list of awesome hacks for [SSHConfig](http://www.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man5/ssh_config.5?query=ssh_config); for several years I've improved the use of my ssh_config file, and here I share everything I have obtained so far; I use this on Mac OS X, but should be straighforward to adapt this to Linux.

 So far, here is what I have obtained:
 - [Separated SSH config files](#separated-ssh-config-files)